 If you’re hosting a holiday meal, plan your menu and your guest list so that you know how much food you need to purchase.
 Start buying non-perishable items early.
 This will help you avoid a large one-time grocery bill.

-Thinking You Need to Buy for Everyone
+Don't Think You Need to Buy Something for Everyone

 You don’t need a gift for every co-worker, niece, nephew, aunt, uncle, and neighbor.
 When it comes to family members, if you have a large family, draw names and let each family member purchase a gift for just one other family member.